black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Step 1.3: LyricForgeGPT - Lyric Generation & Formatting

 1.3.1.
 Activate LyricForgeGPT to generate the initial lyric draft.
 1.3.2.
 Checkpoint: Reformat all lyrics to the strict “Breath-line” standard for performance pacing.
+Validate each line for 6-11 syllables.
+If any line is outside this range, flag for user review and propose alternatives.
 1.3.3.
 Log the formatted lyrics to the Blueprint.
 Step 1.4: InsightSynthesizer Module - Logic & Emotion Mapping